ducis/pile-of-cpp/README.md

 pile-of-cpp
 ===========

-Old C++ projects which I have no interest to continue.
+Old C++ projects that I have no interest to continue.